 The Yamaha Group provides support and training to improve the environmental awareness of our employees and to promote eco activities that employees can perform as part of their daily routines.

 (1)Environmental Awareness Activities in the Home: Smart Life in My Home Commitment and My Eco Commitment Coloring Page

 The Yamaha Group revised activities to boost environmental awareness in the home promoted in conjunction with the Yamaha labor union.
 The “Smart Life Guide Eco-Account Book,” which had been in operation for eight years, was changed to the more practical “Smart Life in My Home Commitment.”

-Under this commitment, employees established, and committed to, eco-activity themes according to their individual circumstances for a period of four months from June to September.
-The majority of themes were related to saving electricity, an issue that has been in the spotlight since the Great East Japan Earthquake in March 2011.
-Yamaha received a total of 855 reports on the activities at the end of the program and gave awards to the most exceptional initiatives.
+Under this commitment, employees establish, and commit to, eco-activity themes according to their individual circumstances for a period of four months from June to September.
+Yamaha received 855 reports on the activities in fiscal 2011 and 633 in fiscal 2012 and gave awards to the most exceptional initiatives.